CodeAmaterasu/blockchain/README.md

 # Blockchain
-Project to show how a blockchain works, the crypto currency "DPT - Deep Fried Token" runs on it.
+Project to show how a blockchain works, the cryptocurrency "DPT - Deep Fried Token" runs on it.

 ## Technologies used

-The project is written in python 3.9 using Docker container as deployment solution.
+The project is written in python 3.9 using Docker container as the deployment solution.

 For CD we use Jenkins.